Habitat clearance, disease, dog attacks, car hits, and climate change are threatening the survival of Australia’s most iconic animal.

 There is a conflict, Spark says, between the New South Wales koala strategy and the new vegetation clearing regulations.

 “The codes will be undoing a lot of what the koala strategy is supposed to be achieving.”

-While the main issues at the 2017 koala conference were the same as at the previous conference in 2013, delegates did learn about inroads into medical techniques and new survey techniques and methodologies that are providing more accurate information about koalas.
+While the main issues raised at the 2017 koala conference were the same as those tackled at the previous national conference in 2013, delegates did learn about medical advances and new survey techniques and methodologies that are providing more accurate information about koalas.

 “The science is certainly getting better,” Wanda Grabowski said.
 “We are finding options that will ensure that koalas are healthier and that a greater number of the population breed, all of which is a good thing.